EdgarHdzHdz17/Educatronicapp/README.md

 Dra.
 Josefina Bárcenas López<br>
 M. en C. Víctor Hugo García Ortega<br>

+Copyright reserved.
+This project is protected by copyright and is only permitted for educational use.
+Any reproduction, distribution or modification is prohibited without the express consent of the copyright holder.

 Universidad Nacional Autonoma de México(UNAM)<br>
 Instituto de Ciencias Aplicadas y Tecnologia(ICAT)